rancher/fleet/docs/quickstart.md

 Get helm if you don't have it.
 Helm 3 is just a CLI and won't do bad insecure things to your cluster.

->**Warning on Helm Chart Dependencies:** Before you install Helm, you must either manually run `helm dependencies update` OR run `helm dependencies build` locally, then commit the complete charts directory to your git repository.
-This tells Fleet where to retrieve the dependencies.
-For more information, see the [Fleet docs](https://rancher.com/docs/rancher/v2.6/en/en/deploy-across-clusters/fleet/#fleet-helm-chart-dependencies) in Rancher.

 ```
 brew install helm
 ```